 Affiliated with Africana Studies

-Ph.D., University of North Carolina at Chapel Hill, 1999, Professor of French, Honors College Distinguished Fellow, Affiliated Faculty in Africana Studies, Latin American Studies and in LGBT Studies at the University of Arizona.
+Ph.D., University of North Carolina at Chapel Hill, 1999, Professor of French, Honors College Distinguished Fellow, Affiliated Faculty in Africana Studies, Latin American Studies, LGBT Studies, and Public and Applied Humanities at the University of Arizona.
 Former Interim Head of the Department of French and Italian (2015-2016), Director of the School of International Languages, Literatures, and Cultures (SILLC) (2010-2016), and Director of Africana Studies, (2011-2016)

 Complete CV and Publications HERE